ucb-bar/midas/README.md

 ### Templates / Examples

 There are two templates you can start with:
-* [strober-example](https://github.com/donggyukim/strober-examples.git): Strober for very simple and small examples.
+* [midas-examples](https://github.com/ucb-ar/midas-examples.git): Demonstrates MIDAS & Strober with simple examples (like GCD).
-* [midas-top](https://github.com/ucb-bar/midas-zynq.git): MIDAS/Strober for RocketChip and BOOM.
+* [midas-top](https://github.com/ucb-bar/midas-top-release.git): Demonstrates MIDAS & Strober use with RocketChip-generated designs (including BOOM).

 ## Internal Architecture